 Minimizes Pressure Ulcers

-This datapoint indicates the percent of long-term residents who have new or worsened pressure ulcers.
-Many experts believe that pressure ulcers are a reliable barometer of the quality of nursing care a facility provides.
+This metric tells you the percentage of long-term care patients which are suffering from new or worsened pressure ulcers.
+We've found that pressure ulcers are a solid indicator of nursing care quality.

 Minimizes Serious Falls

-This figure gauges the percentage of long-term patients who suffered falls which caused severe injury.
-This is one of the statistics we use in computing our nursing ratings.
+This gauges the percent of long-term care residents which sustained falls resulting in serious injury.
+This is one of the statistics we use in computing nursing ratings.